getodk/docs/aggregate-boost-performance.rst

-Reducing Data Corruption and Boosting Performance in Aggregate
+Reducing Data Corruption and Boosting Performance on App Engine
 =================================================================

 If you have many form definitions on your server, you may get better performance and reduce the likelihood of data corruption if you increase the size of your server.